Introduction

 Intimate Relation Dependence

-Fathers also affect the romantic and intimate relationships of their daughters regarding the persons she dates, sexual intimacy, losing virginity, and the quality of relationship with men in her life.
+Fathers also affect the romantic and intimate relationships of their daughters regarding the persons they date, sexual intimacy, losing virginity, and the quality of relationships with men in their lives.
 It is no surprise that the chances of girls getting pregnant and becoming sexually active during college years or early education years are relatively low when they have a secure and supportive relationship with their fathers.
-This trend is also observed in the later years of life regarding decisions to get married and starting a family as the girl is bent on achieving educational goals first.
+This trend is also observed in the later years of life regarding decisions to get married and start a family as the girl is bent on achieving educational goals first.
 Such females also tend to seek men who are emotionally fulfilling and intimate with them.
 They are more likely to develop long-term emotional relations with men during college years based on comfort and support rather than being used and discarded, which is most likely for females who have poor relations with their fathers.
 Their marriages are also based on long-term contentment.
-It can be safely suggested that fathers’ play a much more vital role in the long-term happiness and character building of their daughters as compared to their mothers.
+It can be safely suggested that fathers play a much more vital role in their daughters’ long-term happiness and character-building than their mothers.
 (Katorski, 2003)

 Disorders and Skills

 Depression, dissociative disorders, eating disorders, and other ailments of the sort are also less likely to take place in such females.
 They are less concerned with materialistic desires and comforts.
-They do not rely on appearances rather pursue inner beauty and inner meaning in life.
-The better emotional and mental health of such females results in making them apt at attitudes and skills, which are required to produce fulfilling relationships with partners.
+They do not rely on appearances but rather pursue inner beauty and meaning in life.
+The better emotional and mental health of such females makes them apt for the attitudes and skills required to produce fulfilling relationships with partners.

 Challenges of Development of a Healthy Relation

-It is also a well-known fact that developing a healthy relationship with fathers is very strenuous and hectic job as compared to that of with a mother, for sons and daughters alike.
+It is also well-known that developing a healthy relationship with fathers is a very strenuous and hectic job compared to that of a mother, for sons and daughters alike.
 The main reason for this notion is the widely held and propagated belief that fathers are difficult.
-It has also been reported that daughters keep personal sentiments to themselves instead of sharing them with fathers as compared to sons.
+It has also been reported that daughters keep personal sentiments to themselves instead of sharing them with fathers compared to sons.
 They also argue hesitantly with their fathers but if they do it is a tiring and long-lasting episode of argument.
-Daughters have also generally expressed desire of being communicated about sexual issues with their fathers instead of their mothers.
+Daughters have also generally expressed a desire to communicate about sexual issues with their fathers instead of their mothers.
 All these findings greatly hinder the benefits and merits of daughter-father relationships.

-Developing a close relationship with fathers is of paramount importance, and the relation is often strengthened by major life events that draw them to proximity.
+Developing a close relationship with fathers is paramount, and the relationship is often strengthened by major life events that draw them to proximity.
 Participation in athletic endeavors, vacationing, and other similar activities also yield a strong bond between the two.
-Major life shifts encompassing leaving home for education, marriage, and having children are some incidents that result in deepening of the bond and a plummeting of the stress level between daughters and fathers.
+Major life shifts encompassing leaving home for education, marriage, and having children are some incidents that result in the deepening of the bond and a plummeting of the stress level between daughters and fathers.
 The process of getting a perspective of the father’s viewpoint from the daughter’s end facilitates this shift.
 (Nielsen, 2014)

 Conclusion

 The dualistic nature of the issue makes it necessary to address the subject with care and diligence.
-The adverse impacts of lack of a father figure in the life of daughter can cripple her socially and intellectually.
-Fathers should take extra care in their dealings with daughters to yield positive impacts in the lives of their daughters.
-Loving the mothers of daughters forms a strong and robust relation between daughters and fathers.
-High divorce rates and fights lead to an unhealthy relation between the two.
-Developing a relation of attachment forms a sense of friendship during infancy.
+The adverse impacts of the lack of a father figure in the life of a daughter can cripple her socially and intellectually.
+Fathers should take extra care in their dealings with daughters to yield positive impacts in their daughters’ lives.
+Loving the mothers of daughters forms a strong and robust relationship between daughters and fathers.
+High divorce rates and fights lead to an unhealthy relationship between the two.
+Developing a relationship of attachment forms a sense of friendship during infancy.
 Playing games is one of the best strategies to do so.
-Developing relations by respecting boundaries and privacy of the daughter is also vital to a healthy relationship.
-Encouraging her at her achievements and answering the ambiguities in her mind is an excellent tool for developing a long-lasting relationship.
-Attending events that are of importance to her and her interest is also a way of forging a friendship between a father and his daughter.
-Complimenting her beauty and aesthetics promotes the enhancement of the relation.
+Developing relations by respecting the boundaries and privacy of the daughter is also vital to a healthy relationship.
+Encouraging her in her achievements and answering the ambiguities in her mind is an excellent tool for developing a long-lasting relationship.
+Attending events important to her and her interests is also a way of forging a friendship between a father and his daughter.
+Complimenting her beauty and aesthetics promotes the enhancement of the relationship.

 Reference: